marklogic/marklogic-docker/README.md

 | MARKLOGIC_JOIN_CLUSTER        | true                            | no                                | <br/>     | will join cluster via MARKLOGIC_BOOTSTRAP          |
 | MARKLOGIC_BOOTSTRAP           | someother.bootstrap.host.domain | no                                | bootstrap | must define if not connecting to default bootstrap |

-**IMPORTANT:** The use of Docker secrets is new in the PLACEHOLDER-FOR-DOCKER-IMAGE:DOCKER-TAG image and will not work with older versions of the Docker image.
+**IMPORTANT:** The use of Docker secrets is new in the marklogic-server:10.0-8.1-centos-1.0.0-ea2 image and will not work with older versions of the Docker image.
 The Docker compose examples below use secrets.
 If you want to use the examples with an older version of the image, you will need to update the examples to use environment variables instead.

 ## Clustering